Money-eng/supervoxel_loss/README.md

 ## Overview

 This repository implements a connectivity-preserving loss function designed to improve instance segmentation of curvilinear structures.
 The paradigm shift here is to evaluate segmentation quality at the “structure-level” as opposed to the voxel-level.
-The loss is computed by detecting supervoxels in the false positive and false negative masks during training, then assigning higher penalties to supervoxels that introduce connectivity errors.
+The loss is computed by detecting supervoxels in the false positive and false negative masks during training, then assigning higher penalties to *critical* supervoxels that introduce connectivity errors.

 <p>
   <img src="imgs/pipeline.png" width="900" alt="pipeline">
   <br>
-  <b> Figure: </b>Visualization of loss computation, see Method section for description of each step.
+  <b> Figure: </b>Visualization of supervoxel-based loss computation.
 </p>

-## Method
+## Usage

 To do...